Infineon/mtb-example-optiga-mqtt-client/README.md

 The MQTT Client task does the following:

-1. Initializes the Wi-Fi Connection Manager (WCM) and connects to a Wi-Fi access point (AP) using the Wi-Fi network credentials that are configured in *wifi_config.h*.
+1. Initializes the Wi-Fi Connection Manager (WCM) and connects to a Wi-Fi access point (AP) using the Wi-Fi network credentials that are configured in *wifi_config.h*

-2. Upon a successful Wi-Fi connection, the task initializes the MQTT library and establishes a connection with the MQTT Broker/Server.
+2. Upon a successful Wi-Fi connection, initializes the MQTT library and establishes a connection with the MQTT Broker/Server

 The MQTT connection is configured to be secure by default; the secure connection requires a client certificate, a private key, and the Root CA certificate of the MQTT Broker that are configured in *mqtt_client_config.h*.